Investigating: Site running slower

 The free entry route

 UK law requires that paid prize competitions include a free entry route.
 This is typically a postal entry option where you send a postcard with your details to the competition operator.
 You receive the same chance of winning as a paid entrant.
 This requirement exists to ensure competitions are not classified as lotteries, which have stricter regulation.
+Our step-by-step postal entry guide covers exactly how to use it.

 What happens when you win